Return to top

 matcha and plant based milk and mix ins whisked in a pot

-Strain & Chill: After removing the mixture from the heat, I strain it into a bowl to ensure it’s nice and smooth.
-I let it come to room temperature before refrigerating it until chilled.
+Strain & Chill: After taking the mixture off the heat, I strain it into a bowl to keep it silky smooth.
+I let it cool to room temperature before refrigerating until fully chilled.

 plant based mixture put through a strainer

-Churn: Next, I whisk in the vodka for that extra creaminess.
-I pour the matcha ice cream mixture into an ice cream maker and churn it according to the machine’s instructions.
+Churn: I whisk in the vodka for extra creaminess, then pour the matcha ice cream mixture into an ice cream maker.
+I let it churn according to the machine’s instructions.

 open ice cream maker with ingredients inside

 Without An Ice Cream Machine: If I’m not using an ice cream maker, I pour the mixture into a deep tray and freeze it for about 40 minutes.
-After that, I remove it from the freezer and whisk it with a hand mixer.
-I repeat this process two to three more times.
+Then, I take it out and whisk it with a hand mixer before returning it to the freezer.
+I repeat this process two to three more times until it reaches a creamy consistency.

 base whisked in a baking dish before freezing

-Finally, I scoop the ice cream into a food processor and blend it until smooth.
-I transfer it to an airtight container and freeze it for four to six hours.
-I love serving this with my favorite toppings!
+Blend & Freeze: I scoop the ice cream into a food processor and blend it until perfectly smooth.
+Then, I transfer it to an airtight container and freeze it for four to six hours.
+I love serving it with my favorite toppings for an extra special treat.

 matcha vegan ice cream in a baking dish